coodoo-io/coodoo-jpa-essentials/README.md

 | `RevisionOccEntity`        | &#10003; | &#10003;    | &#10003;    | &#10003;  | &#10003;  |           |           | &#10003; |
 | `RevisionDmEntity`         | &#10003; | &#10003;    | &#10003;    | &#10003;  | &#10003;  | &#10003;  | &#10003;  |          |
 | `RevisionDmOccEntity`      | &#10003; | &#10003;    | &#10003;    | &#10003;  | &#10003;  | &#10003;  | &#10003;  | &#10003; |

+## Configuration

+To provide own configuration you need to add a property file named `coodoo.jpa-essentials.properties` to your project.
+This file gets read on JavaEE server startup if available or manually by calling `JpaEssentialsConfig.loadProperties()`;

+You can find a template [here](https://github.com/coodoo-io/coodoo-listing/tree/master/src/main/resources/example.coodoo.listing.properties)

 ## Changelog